How to track the source of your leads on Pipedrive

 How to track lead sources in Pipedrive

-How Leadsources captures lead source data
+How does Leadsources capture lead source data?

 • Channel